SolidIO/react-simple-router-setup/README.md

 Todos:

 - Got warning message in the console about deprecated code.
 This is in some plugin (probably react-router).
+Explore it!

+Warning message:
-Explore "Warning: the query argument to createHref is deprecated; use a location descriptor instead" "Warning: [history] pushState is deprecated; use push instead"
+"Warning: the query argument to createHref is deprecated; use a location descriptor instead" "Warning: [history] pushState is deprecated; use push instead"